keboola/connection-docs/overview/index.md

 permalink: /overview/
 ---

-Keboola Connection (KBC) is a cloud platform for connecting diverse systems together.
-Typically, this means that it is used to *extract* data from a source system, *manipulate* and augment them with other data, and *write* results to a destination system.
+Keboola Connection (KBC) is a cloud platform for interconnecting diverse systems.
+It is used to:

+- *extract* data from a source system,
+- *manipulate* and augment the extracted data with other data, and finally,
+- *write* the results to a destination system.

 For example, you might use KBC to *extract* data about your customers from your Salesforce CRM.
 You can also *extract* comments from your Facebook page and find sentiment in them.
-You can then join those data sets together with weather reports and *write* everything into Tableau Online where you can build reports and analyze your customers behaviour.
+You can then join those data sets together with weather reports, and *write* everything into Tableau Online, where you can build reports and analyze your customers' behavior.
 This is, of course, just a simple example of what Keboola Connection can be used for.

 ## Keboola Connection Overview
-Keboola Connection (KBC) is a complex platform composed of many connected components.
+KBC is a complex platform composed of many connected components.
 The chart below shows how KBC is structured and explains some commonly used terms.

 ![KBC Structure Chart](/overview/kbc_structure.png)